-Alicia Stone is a published author with Rogue Phoenix Press - US, but you can find her books on Amazon.
+Alicia Stone is a published author with Rogue Phoenix Press - US.
+You can find her books on Amazon.
 This simple blog uses photographs and text and is all about images and ideas that catch the author's attention.
 Alicia welcomes any thoughtful comments on her posts.

 Thursday, 21 April 2016